Has fully embraced his wild life in Tsavo East National Park

 On the morning of 4th July 2022, guests at Ashnil Samburu Camp awoke to a concerning sight: Emerging for breakfast, they were greeted by a lone baby elephant standing just outside their tent!
 Hoping his mother was nearby, staff left him alone.
 Several hours passed, however, and the calf continued to stand vigil outside the camp, plaintively staring at anyone who passed by.
+It was later confirmed that the calf’s mother had been killed — yet another victim of human-wildlife conflict fuelled by the drought.

 Across much of Kenya, 2022 has been blighted by drought.
 Samburu, in the north of the country, is experiencing its worst effects.
 What began as a prolonged dry season settled into a full-blown drought by mid-year, putting enormous strain on all who call Samburu home.
 As food and water become increasingly scarce, human-wildlife has intensified.
 Tragically, these altercations often end in fatal outcomes.